 Apart from the adept Forest officers, a good habitat, good density of prey and water availability, the biggest challenge is acceptance of all this by the Tigers themselves.
 It is surely a distressing event in their lives.
 How they react to this remains to be seen.
 A soft opening into an enlarged enclosure is a good idea.
 Importantly the Tigers being picked up are sub adults, they are looking for their own territories, so this is a blessing in disguise for them only if they accept it.

 Let us be clear that Tiger is a dominating cat and they have a strong homing instinct.
 Tigers have demonstrated this several times in the past.
 The male who was translocated from Pench to Panna had left Panna and started to move back towards Pench.
-He had covered half the distance, almost 200kms when he was again put back in Panna.
+He was again put back in Panna after covering half the distance (close to 200kms).
 So if they leave the forest and begin to wander around, there could be conflicts.
 What worked in Panna, might not work here?
 But one cannot stop research and efforts to relocate.
-I also believe that more we fail the more we improve.
+I also believe that the more we fail the more we improve.

-Every Tiger behavior is unique and he has his own mind.
+Every Tiger behaviour is unique and he has his own mind.
 He might, or might not accept the new surroundings.
-Just couple of months back the Tiger translocated to Noradehi broke the enclosure and ran away.
+Just a couple of months back the Tiger trans-located to Noradehi broke the enclosure and ran away.
 What will stop MV 2 from doing the same?
 He is a robust Tiger by all standards.
-After his brief skirmishes with Umarpani male he has only gained in confidence and stature.
+After his brief skirmishes with Umarpani male, he has only gained in confidence and stature.
 They say that to improve oneself one must compete with one’s superior.
 MV2 has done exactly that.
 He is not a mean Tiger by any standard.
-And by the looks of it he is not going to be an easy customer for Orissa.
-There will be war and vengeance in his mind, and if he translates that physically it can be a disaster waiting to happen.
-So the forest department must be prepared for this as well.
+And by the looks of it, he is not going to be an easy customer for Orissa.
+There will be war and vengeance in his mind, and if he translates that physically it can be a disaster.
+The forest department has to be prepared for this.

 I would not like to be speculative and overthink at this stage.
-But i hope the forest department does overthink the Tigers.
-After all they are Tigers and any shift in their function and their killing behavior will not be acceptable to mankind.
-I would hate to see any of these translocated Tigers being poisoned by locals, or being sent to zoo if they end up killing some humans for no fault of theirs.
-The intention is good, and the efforts are laborious, so i wish success to all involved here.
+But I hope the forest department does overthink the Tigers.
+After all, they are Tigers and any shift in their function and their killing behaviour will not be acceptable to mankind.
+I would hate to see any of these trans-located Tigers being poisoned by locals or being sent to the zoo if they end up killing some humans for no fault of theirs.
+The intention is good, and the efforts are laborious, so I wish success to all involved here.

 My best to the translocated Tigers to Satkosia, may they breed successfully and may Satkosia flourish.